top of page

 Size and Shape

-The size and shape of your pond directly influence the kinds of wildlife it attracts.
-Larger, irregularly shaped ponds can provide various habitats, like deep areas for fish and shallow zones for frogs and plants.
+The size and shape of your pond directly influence the types of wildlife it attracts.
+Larger, irregularly shaped ponds can provide various habitats.
+They include deep areas for fish and shallow zones for frogs and plants.
 Research shows that ponds with diverse shapes can increase biodiversity by up to 30%.

 Depth Variation